vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 This will likely cause an immediate rendering speed-up if you have been trying to load heavy meshes.

 ## Upload Context
-As copying meshes from CPU buffer to GPU buffer wont be the only thing we are going to do, we are going to create a small abstraction for this sort of short-lived commands.
+As copying meshes from CPU buffer to GPU buffer won't be the only thing we are going to do, we are going to create a small abstraction for this sort of short-lived commands.

 Let's begin by adding a new struct to VulkanEngine, and a function for immediate command execution.